howtographql/howtographql/content/backend/graphql-python/4-authentication.md

 <Instruction>

-Before executing it, you need to put the new mutation on the root schema file, `hackernews/schema.py`.
+Before executing it, you need to put the new mutation in the root schema file, `hackernews/schema.py`.
 It will look like this:

 ```python(path=".../graphql-python/hackernews/hackernews/schema.py")
 import graphene